aorith/aorith.github.io/content/posts/python-script-locking.md

 Ehm...
 I don't have another instance running, what is going on?
 The answer is that the code block wrapped with the context manager function runs at the position of the `yield` statement, and that statement is wrapped with a `try/except` block that captures all the `IOError` exceptions.

-Not good, all kind of hidden errors would be hidden unexpectedly.
+Not good, errors would be hidden unexpectedly.

 ## Final version: Running the code outside of the try/except block